 Exceptions of Max Function in Python

-Although the max function in Python is very useful for finding the maximum value of an iterable object, there are some cases where it may raise exceptions or behave unexpectedly.
-Here are some common exceptions of the max function in Python:
+While Python’s "max" function is indeed a valuable tool for identifying the maximum value within an iterable object, there are situations in which it can give rise to exceptions or exhibit unexpected behavior.
+Below are some common exceptions and scenarios associated with the "max" function in Python:

 - TypeError: unsupported operand type(s) for max().
 If the max function in python is called on an iterable object that contains elements that cannot be compared, it will raise a TypeError.
 For example, if we try to find the maximum value of a list that contains both strings and integers, the max function will raise a TypeError because the values are not comparable.